FreeTubeApp/FreeTube/README.md

 * Flatpak on Flathub: [Download](https://flathub.org/apps/details/io.freetubeapp.FreeTube) and [Source Code](https://github.com/flathub/io.freetubeapp.FreeTube)

 #### Automated Builds (Nightly / Weekly)
+> [!WARNING]
+> Use these builds at your own risk.
+These are pre-release versions and are only intended for people that want to test changes early and are willing to accept that things could break from one build to another.

 Builds are automatically created from changes to our development branch via [GitHub Actions](https://github.com/FreeTubeApp/FreeTube/actions?query=workflow%3ABuild).

 The first build with a green check mark is the latest build.

+> [!IMPORTANT]
-You will need to have a GitHub account to download these builds.
+> You will need to have a GitHub account to download these builds.

 ### Unofficial Downloads
+> [!WARNING]
-These builds are maintained by the community.
+> These builds are maintained by the community.
 While they should be safe, download at your own risk.
 There may be issues with using these versus the official builds.
-Any issues specific with these builds should be sent to their respective maintainer. <b>Make sure u always try an [official download](https://github.com/freetubeapp/freetube/#official-downloads) before reporting your issue to us!</b>
+Any issues specific with these builds should be sent to their respective maintainer.
+Make sure u always try an [official download](https://github.com/freetubeapp/freetube/#official-downloads) before reporting your issue to us!

 * Arch User Repository (AUR): [Download](https://aur.archlinux.org/packages/freetube-bin/)